jumanlee/lyncupdjango/README.md

 The set of tests for create_graph_annoy is stored in test_create_graph_annoy.py, within the file there are two test functions: test_create_graph_from_likes() and test_create_node2vec_annoy().

-Here, I are testing with a small dummy dataset to see when the function converts the Like dataset into a graph, does the graph contain the correct values and structure.
+Here, I am testing with a small dummy dataset to see when the function converts the Like dataset into a graph, does the graph contain the correct values and structure.
 I also test if create_node2vec_annoy() can create the correct file types with the expected keys and structure in the correct folder.

 #### Evaluate Component 2: Queue Manager: